 - Spray coat hall cabinet

 All units in this pre-apprenticeship are from the national furniture making units, so you will learn advanced furniture making skills to see you through to the next phase of your career.

 Industry connections and resources

-We have close ongoing relationships with local employers who rely on the recommendation of our teachers and our quality training, helping you get a foot in the door for a work placement.
+We have ongoing relationships with local employers who rely on the recommendation of our teachers.
+Our quality training and reputation will help you get a foot in the door for a work placement.

 This course is recognised by the Cabinet Makers Association and the Australian Furniture Association (AFA).

-For any additional information, please contact a Melbourne Polytechnic Education and Career Advisor (ECA), on 03 9269 8400, or by email.
+For further information on our Certificate II in Furniture Making, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.

 Class Schedule: *

 Tue - AM and PM